-- Accelerated Testing of Modules.
 To conduct accelerated testing of modules, NREL maintains and operates a collection of environmental chambers (see Indoor Testing) for applying humidity, heat, electrical bias, white light, and ultraviolet (UV) light.
 The chambers accommodate modules of variable sizes.
 We use of these chambers to develop new tests that quantitatively correlate with field failure rates.

-- Accelerated Testing of Components and Materials.
-The NCPV maintains and operates hardware for testing small test components and materials.
+NREL maintains and operates hardware for testing small components and materials.
 We can apply up to about 40 suns of UV intensity while controlling the temperature and humidity and up to about 1,000 suns of UV in an uncontrolled environment.
 Rapid thermal cycling of small components with variable electrical bias is also available.

-- Standards Development for Photovoltaic Reliability.
-In collaboration with PVQAT, the
+Standards Development for Photovoltaic Reliability

-NCPV is supporting the development of comprehensive standards for PV reliability using a three-pronged strategy focused on:
+In collaboration with PVQAT, NREL is supporting the development of comprehensive standards for PV reliability using a three-pronged strategy focused on:

-- Establishing qualification methods for durability of PV module design with a chosen climate and mounting system;
+- Establishing qualification methods for durability of PV module design with a chosen climate and mounting system

-- Developing a guide for auditing quality management systems toward consistent manufacturing of PV modules built to that design;
+- Developing a guide for auditing quality management systems toward consistent manufacturing of PV modules built to that design

 - Ensuring adequacy of design, installation, and operation through a certification process for system verification.

-Laboratory personnel participate in writing and discussing reliability, safety, and test and evaluation standards—primarily with IEC Technical Committee 82 (Working Groups 2, 3, 6, and 7), but also with a number of other standards organizations including the American Society for Testing and Materials (ASTM), Underwriters Laboratories, and TUV Rheinland.
+Laboratory personnel participate in writing and discussing reliability, safety, and test and evaluation standards—primarily with International Electrotechnical CommissionTechnical Committee 82 (Working Groups 2, 3, 6, and 7), but also with a number of other standards organizations including the American Society for Testing and Materials, Underwriters Laboratories, and TUV Rheinland.
 This work is done in partnership with Solar ABCs.
-NCPV researchers work through the International Photovoltaic (PV) Quality Assurance (QA) Task Force (PVQAT) to effectively leverage the knowledge of the broader PV community toward developing comprehensive PV standards.
+NREL researchers work through PVQAT to effectively leverage the knowledge of the broader PV community toward developing comprehensive PV standards.

-Each year, NCPV researchers, along with solar companies and other national lab researchers, participate in an industry workshop on PV reliability, conducted to encourage exchange of information about PV reliability.
+Each year, our researchers, along with solar companies and other national lab researchers, participate in an industry workshop on PV reliability, conducted to encourage exchange of information about PV reliability.
 Proceedings of past workshops are available.

-- Peter Hacke: Potential-induced degradation, accelerated lifetime testing and modeling
+Peter Hacke: Potential-induced degradation, accelerated lifetime testing and modeling

-- Mike Kempe: Weathering of polymeric materials
+Mike Kempe: Weathering of polymeric materials

-- David Miller: Weathering and characterization of PV packaging materials
+David Miller: Weathering and characterization of PV packaging materials